 - Blood pressure increases

-- Most of your vivid dreaming occurs in this state
+- The majority of vivid dreaming occurs in this state

 - Arms and leg muscles become temporarily paralyzed.
 The National Institute of Neurological Disorders and Stroke explains that this “prevents you from acting out your dreams”